Front / Business Areas / Container goods

 The Port of Kalundborg is more than a quay and cranes.
 We are part of an active business network where value creation happens in collaboration.

-In proximity to the container terminal in the Kalundborg Outer Port, we offer important complementary services for container operations.
+In close proximity to the container terminal in Kalundborg Port's Outer Harbor, we offer important complementary services for container operations.

-Here you will find new, modern border control facilities for customs and food and veterinary control, where there is storage space for animal and non-animal products, whether they need to be stored at room temperature, refrigerated or frozen.
+Here you will find new, modern border control facilities for customs, food and veterinary control.
+There is storage space for animal and non-animal products, and we can store the goods at room temperature, refrigerated or frozen.

-The Outer Port also houses the Kalundborg Logistics Centre, which is operated by Schultz Shipping Group A/S. The logistics centre offers a wide range of services to customers at the container terminal, including packing and emptying of containers, storage facilities, project cargo handling, and much more.
+The Outer Harbor also houses the Kalundborg Logistics Center, which is operated by Schultz Shipping A/S. The logistics center offers a wide range of services to customers at the container terminal.
+Here you can have containers packed or emptied, storage space, handling of project goods and much more.

 Read more about the different facilities here: